netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Netdata is probably the only tool that uses real machine-learning at its core.
 The source code is open-source, so users can review it.
 And at the same time, we have made the most to reveal all ML findings everywhere on the dashboards.
 All charts have anomaly rates on them, the table of contents can provide anomaly rate per section, and we have added special tools to help users analyze the findings of machine learning.

 I think our break-through is that Netdata managed to make machine learning lightweight.
-Of course, it doubles the CPU consumption of the agent (this test was done with ML enabled at Netdata - without ML Netdata would also be lightest in terms of CPU), but all processing is spread evenly across time, avoiding CPU spikes.
+Of course, it doubles the CPU consumption of the agent (this test was done with ML enabled at Netdata - without ML Netdata would also be the lightest in terms of CPU), but all processing is spread evenly across time, avoiding CPU spikes.
 This provides affordable and reliable machine learning, running at the edge, for all metrics collected.

 ####  Pricing